 The Ultimate Olympic Bar is made to official weightlifting competition standards, weighs 20 kilos and has a standard Olympic bar length of 7-feet (220 cm).
 The un-knurled centre area makes the Ultimate Bar ideal for squats: when resting on the upper back, it won't rub the skin away at the back of the neck.
 This barbell has an 8-needle bearing for smooth rotation.

 Working your way up the weight scale shouldn't be rushed.
-In fact, it can take years to perfect proper lifting technique but this bar aims to speed up that process by replicating the larger bars Eleiko offers but reducing the overall weight and reducing the aggressiveness of the knurling to be kinder on the hands.
+In fact, it can take years to perfect proper lifting technique, but this bar aims to speed up that process by replicating the larger bars Eleiko offers (opens in new tab) (retailer link) but reducing the overall weight and reducing the aggressiveness of the knurling to be kinder on the hands.

 Best curl bars